Population Health

 The initiative has recruited a distinguished body of external advisors from a range of sectors and disciplines to offer the initiative guidance in areas such as strategic planning and program development, furthering the university’s understanding of population health trends and helping to assess the effectiveness of the initiative.

-This board is chaired by Bill Neukom, who is known for his decades-long leadership of Microsoft’s law and corporate affairs team and then at the American Bar Association, and his success as CEO of the San Francisco Giants and founder/CEO of the World Justice Project.
+This board is chaired by Bill Neukom, who is known for his decades-long leadership of Microsoft’s law and corporate affairs team and then at the American Bar Association, and his success as CEO of the San Francisco Giants and co-founder/CEO of the World Justice Project.

 The board’s full membership is:

-• Kendra Aga Khan, Aga Khan Development Network
+• Kendra Aga Khan

 • Abigail Echo-Hawk, Director of the Urban Indian Health Institute, Chief Research Officer for the Seattle Indian Health Board